Covid 19 Update – 31st March 2021

 Covid 19 and the Yucatan Peninsula

-There are currently no destination restrictions on UK nationals visiting although we advise against travel to the country.
+There are currently no destination restrictions on UK nationals visiting although we do not advise making plans to visit before 1st November.

 The only direct, scheduled flights between the UK and Yucatan Peninsula (Cancun) are with British Airways and, at this time, we are not sure when flights will resume.